jholiphant/Auditing-Glicko-2/README.md

 ---

 ## Part B — The information Glicko-2 throws away

+Part B keeps the ordered-probit outcome model but splits the single skill θ into two latent abilities per player: board strength β and clock discipline κ.
+The key move is that a game now speaks through two observation channels instead of one.
+Every game contributes a flag-fall observation — did it end on the clock? — modeled as a probit in the sum of the two players' κ, since a flag is more likely when either player manages time poorly.
+Decisive games additionally contribute a win observation: board-decided games are the ordinary ordered probit in the β-difference, while clock-decided games are a probit in the κ-difference, since the better clock-manager wins the flag race.
+Because κ enters through both a sum (the flag channel) and a difference (the flag-race channel) while β enters only through board outcomes, the two skills are separately identified — the augmentation and conjugate updates run once per channel, and κ's update aggregates evidence from both places it appears.
+This is what lets the model measure a dimension of skill Glicko-2's single rating cannot represent.

 Glicko-2 sees only *win / draw / loss*.
 It discards **how** a game ended.
 But **~28% of decided games end on the clock** (a flag-fall), and *clock management is plausibly a different skill from board strength.*